elm/projects/README.md

     - [REPL](#in-browser-repl)
     - ☀️️ [Monomorphizing](#explore-monomorphizing-compilers)
     - ☀️️ [WebAssembly](#explore-webassembly)

-**Not all projects are good for Google Summer of Code.** Projects that are good for GSoC are marked with a ☀️️ and more details on what makes a good GSoC project is available [here](http://elm-lang.org/blog/google-summer-of-code-2017).

 Again, it is very important that you watch [this video](https://youtu.be/DSjbTC-hvqQ) before diving into any of this stuff!
 Writing the code is definitely not the hard part on any of these!